umamina11/Labelcropingwebsite/README.md

 ## Modules
 Flask: Flask is a web framework for Python used to build web applications.
-It is used to define routes, handle HTTP requests, and render HTML templates.
+It is used to define routes, handle HTTP requests, and render HTML templates.<br>
 PyPDF2: PyPDF2 is a library for working with PDF files in Python.
 It is used in the code to read, manipulate, and write PDF files.
-Specifically, it is used to split each page of the uploaded PDF file into upper and lower halves.
+Specifically, it is used to split each page of the uploaded PDF file into upper and lower halves.<br>
 os: The os module provides a way to interact with the operating system.
-In the code, it is used to perform operations related to file and directory manipulation, such as creating directories (os.makedirs) and listing directory contents (os.listdir).
+In the code, it is used to perform operations related to file and directory manipulation, such as creating directories (os.makedirs) and listing directory contents (os.listdir).<br>
 tempfile: The tempfile module provides functions to create temporary files and directories.
-In the code, it is used to create a temporary file path for storing the uploaded PDF file before processing.
+In the code, it is used to create a temporary file path for storing the uploaded PDF file before processing.<br>
 render_template: render_template is a function provided by Flask for rendering HTML templates.
-It is used to render HTML templates that are served to the client.
+It is used to render HTML templates that are served to the client.<br>
 request: The request module in Flask provides access to incoming request data such as form data, file uploads, and request headers.
-It is used to handle form submissions and file uploads in the code.
+It is used to handle form submissions and file uploads in the code.<br>
 redirect: The redirect function in Flask is used to redirect the client to a different URL.
-It is used in the code to redirect the client to a different page after form submission or file processing.
+It is used in the code to redirect the client to a different page after form submission or file processing.<br>
 url_for: The url_for function in Flask is used to generate URLs for endpoint functions.
-It is used in the code to generate URLs for redirecting the client and creating download links.
+It is used in the code to generate URLs for redirecting the client and creating download links.<br>
 send_from_directory: The send_from_directory function in Flask is used to send files from a specified directory to the client.
-It is used in the code to serve processed PDF files for download.
+It is used in the code to serve processed PDF files for download.<br>

 ## Functionalities
 Rendering HTML Templates: The application defines routes for rendering different HTML templates (index, amazon, flipkart, meesho, glassdoor).
-These routes are accessed via their respective URLs and serve HTML content to the client.
+These routes are accessed via their respective URLs and serve HTML content to the client.<br>
 File Upload: The application allows users to upload PDF files via a form submission.
 The form contains an input field for selecting a PDF file (<input type="file">) and an input field for specifying an output folder name.
-Upon submission, the file is uploaded to the server.
+Upon submission, the file is uploaded to the server.<br>
 PDF Processing: After uploading a PDF file, the application processes the file using the split_and_crop_pdf function.
 This function splits each page of the PDF file into upper and lower halves and saves them as separate PDF files in an output folder.
-The processing is done using the PyPDF2 library.
+The processing is done using the PyPDF2 library.<br>
 File Download: Once the PDF file is processed, the application allows users to download the processed files.
 It provides a list of processed files in the output folder and generates download links for each file.
-Clicking on a download link allows the user to download the corresponding processed PDF file.
+Clicking on a download link allows the user to download the corresponding processed PDF file.<br>

 ## Usage